icon-project/icon-sdk-python/README.md

 ### get_private_key()

-Returns a private key of an instance of a derived wallet class
+Returns the private key of the wallet

 #### Parameters